Yin Yoga for Burnout

-With the ever increasing external stimuli from the busy-ness of life and distracting mobile phones it’s no wonder that many people are experiencing levels of stress and burn out and in this blog I will be suggesting how and why certain yin yoga poses help burnout.
+With the ever-increasing external stimuli from the busy-ness of life and distracting mobile phones it’s no wonder that many people are experiencing levels of stress and burn out and in this blog, I will be suggesting why certain yin yoga for burnout is a great tool.

-Yin yoga poses help burnout also because the muscles are encouraged to relax so we can access the deeper connective tissues and in doing so we help to stimulate the meridian lines to encourage Qi to flow through our body.
-To aid self healing and bringing ourselves back to balance.
+Yin yoga poses help burnout as muscles are encouraged to relax.
+From here, we can access the deeper connective tissues, helping to stimulate the meridian lines and encourage Qi to flow through our body.
+To aid self-healing and bringing ourselves back to balance.

 Kidney and Urinary Bladder Meridian to boost energy

-If you are feeling like you are running on empty then the Kidney and Urinary Bladder meridian pairing is the one to work on.
-The Chinese believe the Kidney stores our “Jing” which is our essence energy that we are born with.
+If you are feeling like you are running on empty then the Kidney and Urinary Bladder meridian pairing are the ones to work on.
+The Chinese believe the Kidney stores our “Jing” which is the essence energy that we are born with.
 As life goes on we deplete this energy and once it’s run out, so are we!
-We can however nourish this energy with practices like Qi Gong, Yin Yoga and Meditation.
+We can, however, nourish this energy with practices like Qi Gong, Yin Yoga and Meditation.

-The Kidney lines starts in our foot and runs up the inside of our legs, through the groin and into the body around the kidneys.
+The Kidney lines start in our foot and run up the inside of our legs, through the groin and into the body around the kidneys.
 The Urinary Bladder runs all the way down the back of the body, legs down to the feet.
-So forward bends, back bends and stretches for the inner thighs and groin help to stimulate this line.
+So forward bends, backbends and stretches for the inner thighs and groin help to stimulate this line.

-Here is a Yin flow to nourish the Kidneys – Yin yoga poses help burnout
+Here is a Yin flow to nourish the Kidneys – Yin yoga poses for burnout

 (can be nice to rest head on a block) 4 min